seanbrindley17/milestone-project-3-mk2/README.md

 | Delete Entry Modal | Pops up when user clicks delete on an entry | ![screenshot of delete modal](/readme-documentation/screenshots/site_screenshots/delete%20modal.png) |
 | Log Out Modal | Pops up when user clicks on Log Out | ![screenshot of logout modal](/readme-documentation/screenshots/site_screenshots/log%20out%20modal.png) |

 ### Future Features

+There are several things I'd like to have added for further functionality but I either couldn't do it or decided against for complexity's sake.

+* I have only included the 4 main swimming strokes for individual events.
+I have forgone the ability to add Individual Medley times for now.
+    * Futhermore I would add an option to show whether the time was a split time in a relay.
+About half of my lifetime timed swims have probably come in relays so it would allow me to add much more data.
+But I wasn't sure how to impliment this.

+* May be better if the different distances corresponded to different colours to make them more distinguishable.
+Again, forgone for complexity reasons.
+I was happy to get the basic functionality working.

+* I would also expand the entry fields to include a location of swim too.
+I have every single location from where I have recorded a time so it's feasible others do too.
+Would be interesting to chart on a map too but I wasn't confident enough with APIs to even think about trying it.

+* The default display method for entries are new ones are added at the bottom.
+I would probably prefer to have it so the default display is by latest date, but I had a lot of issues implimenting my date filter so once I got it working for the filters I didn't want to fiddle with it and break it.

+* Closing the tab logs the user out, at least it does for me.
+I'd fix that to not do that because it's quite annoying.

+* With further functionality and more data added I could potentially include a profile page where users could access best times or things like that among other things.
+There's a lot I could implement with further skill and knowledge I would imagine.

 ## Testing